Gchism94/chism-creations/mainSite/content/crochet/dbl-pom.md

   - image: "images/products/DoublePom_4.jpg"
 ---

 Velvet yarn, crocheted to make a soft beanie.
 Crochet items are made by hand, and no machine can replicate the work.
-Hours are put into each piece to ensure the quality. **Adult size** is one-size fits all. **Child size** is made to comfortably fit 4 year olds. **Newborn size** is made to fit 0-12 month olds comfortably.
+Hours are put into each piece to ensure the quality. **Adult size** is one-size fits all.

 Two faux-fur poms are placed on either side of the beanie to create a cute ear effect. **Colors include quiet pink and soft blue**.